GDGToulouse/devfest-embedded-devices-monorepo/README.md

 ### Platforms

-For project is currently developped and tested under the following platforms (do not hesitate to contribute, adding the platform you use and submitting issues under your platform in case of troubles).
+The project is currently developped and tested under the following platforms (do not hesitate to contribute, adding the platform you use and submitting issues under your platform in case of troubles).

 #### Ubuntu 18.04